rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 }>
 ```

 my focus is on types, not values.
 There is no safety benefit in doing this.
-Communication and documentation are the only goals.
+Communication, documentation and accessibility are the only goals.
+In a modernized interpretation of the KISS principle I think of "Simple" as a lot of very transparent types.

 ## Next Chapter